Set Intentions with a New Moon Ritual

 - Access to a firepit or a burning bowl (you can get one of those here)

 1. Start with a smudge.
 Smudging is a cultural ceremony practised by a wide variety of Indigenous peoples in Canada and other parts of the world.
 The smoke created by burning herbs like sweetgrass, cedar, sage and tobacco is thought to purify the body and soul as well as bring clarity to our minds.
 Releasing and clearing energy during the new moon helps to prepare us for the next cycle.
-We have a whole post dedicated to making smudge sticks and learning more about them before you get started (including how to source them ethically if you choose to purchase them), which we encourage you to do.

 2. Continue the cleansing process by pouring yourself (and your group if you have one) a tea.
 We made one using foraged herbs and flowers.
 You can grab the recipe here.